-2 The Child and the School (3) CSU
+2 Early Childhood: Principles and Practices (3) CSU

 Prerequisite: Verification of annual tuberculosis test.

 This is a survey course of preschool education.
 The student becomes aware of various types of schools offering experiences to children between 2 and 5 years of age.
 The personal characteristics of preschool teachers and opportunities for careers in the field are studied.
 Curriculum suitable for preschool children is included.